jnisperuza/custom-checkout-app/README.md

 ### ***Steps to get the Vtex Administrator Cookie***

-There're multiple form to get the cookie value, but just we'll mention two of them:
+There're multiple ways to get the cookie value, but only we'll mention two of them:

-#### First form
+#### First

 1. Login to Vtex